 strawberries, tomatoes, Cider mill (fresh apple cider made on the

-restrooms, picnic area (bring your own food), petting zoo, farm
+restrooms, picnic area you may bring your own food, petting zoo, farm

 4 Ochs Lane, Warwick, NY 10990.
 Phone: (845) 986-1591.